2-8-0: Indonesia

+Preservation

+During Japanese occupation in 1942, all Dutch East Indies railway locomotives were renumbered based on Japanese numberings, this including the SS Class 900s were renumbered to D50s and this numbering system still used after the Independence of Indonesia by Djawatan Kereta Api (DKA) or Department of Railways of the Republic of Indonesia up to now.
+During Indonesian National Revolution some of SS Class 900/DKA D50 were used among the others to haul trains belonging to Republican fighters and the Dutch military.
+In some records, some of them were destroyed in action due to the conflict.
+While the SS911 or DKA D50 11 was captured by 2nd Company of 1e Bataljon, 15 Regiment Infanterie of Dutch Marines during Operation Kraai in Yogyakarta.
+After the acknowledgement of Indonesian sovereignty by Dutch in 1949, the SS Class 900 were transferred to Djawatan Kereta Api.
+In 1976, most of D50s were found regularly in Jember, East Java which many of them had been dumped out and seemed to be derelict.
+While the rest of them are still used regularly in South Sumatra pulling some coal trains.
+Out of 61 units, only DKA D50 11 (ex-SS911) survived and now preserved as static display in Transportation Museum of Taman Mini Indonesia Indah.

 Italy

 In Italy, the state-controlled railways company Ferrovie dello Stato (FS), after comparing two models of 2-8-0 engine in 1906 (a simple-expansion [simplex] locomotive purchased from Baldwin and a compound type assembled by German and Italian builders) opted for a simplex 2-8-0 as basic power for its freight and mixed trains.
 Production of such locomotives, classified Gr.
 740 in Italy, began in 1911 and stopped four years later when Italy entered the First World War.

 Thereafter, Italian industry was devoted to producing military equipment, so FS bought locomotives from North American firms.
 From 1917 to 1922, American Locomotive Company and Montreal Locomotive Works built 400 2-8-0 locomotives for Italy but only 393 were delivered.
 The FS classified these engines as Gr.
 735 and used them for freight and passenger services.
 After the war, the supply of Italian-built Gr.
 740 resumed.
 Both Gr.
 740 and Gr 735, very similar in performance, remained in service until the end of the 1960s.